alibaba/bifrostui/packages/bui-core/src/Select/index.en-US.md

 ### Customized selector displays results

-`label` hold`ReactNode` type, when you want to customize a selector`Select`the content can be displayed through`SelectOption`item attribute:`label`与`children`，the combination of the two achieves customization.
+Label 'supports the' ReactNode 'type.
+When you want to customize the display content of the selector' Select ', you can use the' SelectOption 'component properties:' label 'and' children ', and use them together to achieve customization.

 ```tsx
 import React from 'react';